mzeeshan-nisum-com/new-repository/Task1/README.md

 # Installation
-This will guide you through all the way to setup you tasks
+This will guide you through all the way to setup your task
 ## Executing Scripts
 Example to show you how you can execute the scripts
 ```